aamirigithub/KidsPrayerClock/README.md

-# prayerClock
+# Kids Prayer Clock
-Prayer clock with Azan time
+This is kids Prayer clock with Azan time.
+The changes color and provides prayer time in a table